 We’ll let you in on a little secret.
 Using Hussle’s Monthly+ pass and getting access to gyms, pools and spas at thousands of different locations across the UK helps.
 You’re not bound by one gym.
 You can use whichever one you like in a location that suits your day.

 So, when the gym feels like a place for only the most elite athletes.
 Remember that it’s not.
 Fitness is for everyone.
 It’s inclusive.
 And it’s individual.
-At Hussle we offer the flexibility and variety that lets everybody get involved and get fit against a definition that’s driven only by them.
+At Hussle we offer the flexibility and variety that lets everybody get involved and get as ‘fit’ as their own definition dictates.
 What is fitness?
 It’s up to you.